-This will spin up a leader node with three additional workers, all using t2.micro VMs.
+This will spin up a leader node of type t2.small with five additional workers - one m3.large instance and four t2.micro.

 Now we can follow the instructions under Running in AWS to start the workflow on the cluster.